The Chancellor's Award for Distinguished Contribution to the University recognises distinguished service of a high degree.

 The Deputy Vice-Chancellors, Pro Vice-Chancellors, College Deans and Directors of Service Divisions are invited to submit names of potential recipients with supporting documentation for the initial consideration of the Vice-Chancellor.

 Staff or Student Associations are encouraged to submit nominations through the relevant College Dean or Service Division.
 The Vice-Chancellor may, at his discretion, request that a formal proposal be developed for consideration by the Chancellor's Awards Committee.
-(Citations for each of the past recipients are linked from the awards recipients below).

 Nominations should be submitted on the Chancellor's Award Nomination Form and will require the Primary Sponsor to provide the following: